-Prior to Carolina, he was the offensive coordinator/quarterbacks coach at Middle Tennessee State for three seasons under former Gamecock coach Rick Stockstill.
+Prior to South Carolina, he was the offensive coordinator and quarterbacks coach at Middle Tennessee State for three seasons under former Gamecock coach Rick Stockstill.

-Mangus took over the Delaware Valley program in May 2002, went 2-8 in his first season, and turned the team into an NCAA Division III championship contender.
-In the next three seasons Delaware Valley notched a 33-4 record, won three conference championships, and advanced to the national quarterfinals twice.
+In his first year at Delaware Valley, Mangus went 2-8 in his first season, and turned the team into an NCAA Division III championship contender.
+In the next three seasons, Delaware Valley notched a 33-4 record, won three conference championships, and advanced to the national quarterfinals twice.

-Mangus was named the league's 2004 Coach of the Year for the second year in a row and earned the East Region Coach of the Year Award from Don Hansen's Football Gazette.
+Mangus was named the league's 2003 and 2004 Coach of the Year and earned the East Region Coach of the Year Award from Don Hansen's Football Gazette in 2004.
 Mangus was voted the American Football Coaches Association (AFCA) Division III Region 2 Coach of the Year.
 His off-season was capped when he was named the Tri-State Coach of the Year by the Maxwell Football Club.

-Following his graduation from Florida in 1992, Mangus remained at Florida for three years, as a graduate assistant and assistant offensive line coach.
+Following his graduation in 1992, Mangus remained at Florida for three years, as a graduate assistant and assistant offensive line coach.
 The Gators won two SEC titles (1993 and '94), reached the championship game in 1992 and made three bowl appearances during that time.

-Mangus first full-time position came at Widener.
-He began as the running backs and quarterbacks coach and was eventually elevated to offensive coordinator.
+Mangus' first full-time position came at Widener.
+He began as the offensive line coach, moved into the running backs and quarterbacks coach, and was eventually elevated to offensive coordinator.
 The Pioneers had two eight-win seasons and made two postseason appearances, including a spot in the 1995 Division III playoffs.

 Mangus became the assistant head coach and offensive coordinator for Ursinus College in June 1999 and joined a program that had gone 3-7 in 1998.
 The 1999 squad posted a school-record 10 wins, including its first-ever Division III playoff win.
 The Bears went 8-2 the following year for their first back-to-back winning seasons since 1954.